Stride-Apollo/Stride/src/doc/user_man/visualization.rst

 -  The displayed colors used by the clusters.

--  The sizes of the circles used to display the clusters
+-  The sizes of the circles used to display the clusters.

 -  The animation speed when displaying the different days of the simulation.